Data-centric Dynamic Partial Order Reduction: Experiments

 {\bf Experimental setup.} In our experiments, we have compared our data-centric DPOR, with the Mazurkiewicz-based Source-DPOR introduced recently in~\cite{Abdulla14} as an important improvement over the traditional DPOR~\cite{Flanagan05}.
 Our benchmark set consists of synthetic benchmarks, as well as benchmarks obtained from the TACAS Competition on Software Verification (SV-COMP).
 Most of the benchmarks have tunable size, by specifying a loop-unroll bound, or the number of threads running in parallel.
 In all cases, we compared th running time and number of traces explored by $\EnumExplore$ and Source-DPOR.
 We have set a timeout of 1 hour.
 All benchmarks were executed on an Ubuntu-based virtual machine, given 4GB of memory and one 2GHz CPU.

 {\bf Two synthetic benchmarks.} First we analyze the two synthetic benchmarks \emph{lastzero} and \emph{opt\_lock} found in Table~\ref{tab:experiments_lastzero} and Table~\ref{tab:experiments_optlock}, respectively.
 The benchmark \emph{lastzero} was introduced in~\cite{Abdulla14} to demonstrate the superiority of Source-DPOR over the traditional DPOR from~\cite{Flanagan05}.
 It consists of $n$ threads writing to an array, and $1$ thread reading from it.
 We observe that our $\EnumExplore$ explores exponentially fewer traces than Source-DPOR.
 In fact, the number of traces explored by our data-centric approach scales polynomially, whereas the number explored by the Mazurkiewicz-based approach grows exponentially with the number of threads.
 Consequently, our $\EnumExplore$ runs much faster, and manages to scale on larger input sizes.
 We note that the number of traces explored from Source-DPOR differs from the number reported in~\cite{Abdulla14}.
-This is natural as the implementation of~\cite{Abdulla14} handles programs written in Erlang, a functional language with concurrency mechanisms much different from C.
+This is natural as the implementation of~\cite{Abdulla14} handles programs written in Erlang, a functional language with concurrency mechanisms much different from C \footnote{We later noticed that our implementation of the benchmark differs slightly from that given in~\cite{Abdulla14}, which might also account for the difference in the reported traces}.

 The benchmark \emph{\emph{opt\_lock}} mimics an optimistic locking scheme of 2 threads.
 Each thread tries to update some variable, and afterwards checks if it was interrupted.
 If not, it terminates, otherwise it tries again, up to a total $n$ number of attempts.
 Again, we see that the number of explored traces by $\EnumExplore$ grows polynomially, whereas the number explored by Source-DPOR grows exponentially.
 Hence, our algorithm manages to handle much larger input sizes than the Mazurkiewicz-based Source-DPOR.
 Recall that, as Theorem~\ref{them:enum_explore} states, this exponential reduction in the explored traces comes with polynomial-time guarantees per trace.